What is a Vapor Chamber?

 Vapor Chamber Technology

 The increased design flexibility of vapor chambers makes them more versatile for various applications.
-However, their manufacturing process is more complex, resulting in higher production costs compared to heat pipes which begin production as a simple tube.
-Recently, a new method of vapor chamber production has emerged, which has significantly reduced both manufacturing complexity and cost – more on this later.
+However, their manufacturing process is more complex, resulting in higher production costs compared to heat pipes, which begin production as a simple tube.
+Recently, a new method of vapor chamber production has emerged, which has significantly reduced both manufacturing complexity and cost (more on this later).
+The wick options for vapor chambers are identical to those of heat pipes, including sintered, grooved, and mesh/bundled fiber wicks.

+As vapor chambers are usually chosen for their superior performance versus heat pipes, sintered wicks are the most commonly used structure.
+Specifically, water-based vapor chambers with a copper enclosure and copper sintered wick are the most prevalent.
 Using two stamped plates in the manufacturing process, the wick design within a single vapor chamber can be more intricate, allowing for a device that is precisely tailored to a specific application.
 The most highly customizable wick structure, a sintered wick, can include various design features within a single device, such as:

-- Variation in wick thickness – wick structures, especially sintered wicks, are the ‘pumps’ that move liquid to the evaporator.
-Increasing their thickness provides more pumping power, but at the expense of vapor space; the heat/vapor transport highway.
+- Increasing their thickness provides more pumping power, but at the expense of vapor transport cross-sectional area.

 - Ability to shape the wick in certain sections of the device – some applications require a vapor chamber that is capable of moving a high volume of liquid back to the evaporator (thicker wick) while lowering evaporator resistance to improve overall performance.
-Here, the wick section at the evaporator is either thinned or has grooves in it allowing the liquid to vaporize more easily.
+Here, the wick section at the evaporator is either thinned or has grooves in it, allowing the liquid to vaporize more easily.
 As the lower evaporation delta-T is counted in the overall heat sink delta-T, total thermal performance is improved.

 Types of Vapor Chambers

 There are several categories of vapor chambers, each with its own advantages and disadvantages.
-These include the traditional ‘two-piece’ design, a lower cost ‘one piece’ alternative, ultra-thin vapor chambers, and machined vapor chambers.
-All operate under the same principles and offer the same material and fluid choices but are used for different application challenges.
+These include the traditional ‘two-piece’ design, a lower-cost ‘one-piece’ alternative, ultra-thin vapor chambers, and machined vapor chambers.
+All operate under the same principles and offer the same material and fluid choices, but are used for different application challenges.

 Versatile Two-Piece Vapor Chamber